mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 ```
 Now, replace `YourModNameHere` with the internal name of your mod.
 Commit this file.
 Next, visit `Settings->Secrets` and create a repository secret called `STEAMID64` with your steamid64 and another secret called `MODBROWSERPASSPHRASE` with your current mod browser passphrase.
 With these steps complete, the next time you push a commit to your master branch that increases the version in `build.txt`, the mod will automatically be published using the tModLoader version specified.
 As tModLoader updates, so too will `tModLoaderPublishIntegration`, so be sure to update the version used by changing `JavidPack/tModLoaderPublishIntegration@v0.11.8.8` to the tModLoader version you wish to publish with.

+## Renaming a Mod
+The displayName in [build.txt](https://github.com/tModLoader/tModLoader/wiki/build.txt) dictates the name user will see when interacting with mods.
+The internal name, is another name pertaining to a mod.
+The internal name must be unique on the workshop, so you might find that the internal name you have choosen for your mod is already taken when publishing.
+Or, you might want to rename the internal name for other reasons.
+Due to various factors, it is not recommend to change an internal name of a mod, but it can be done:

+TODO: Steps here.

 ## Limitations
 ### Terraria Community Forum Rules
 Mods published to the Mod Browser must abide by the [TCF Modding rules](https://forums.terraria.org/index.php?threads/player-created-game-enhancements-rules-guidelines.286/) Rules of note include the rule against porting content from non-PC versions of Terraria and the rules against plagiarism.
 Violating these will result in revoked Mod Browser privileges.